 A Taste of China: Sichuan Cuisine with Paul Young

 Here are all the recipes from our recent Taste of China class with instructor Paul Young!
 Originating in Southwest China, Sichuan cuisine is the most popular cuisine in China.
 Famous for its spicy recipes, Sichuan dishes have strong flavors that are anything but subtle.
-In this class, we'll learn how to combine garlic, chillies and the famous Sichuan peppercorn (also known as the "numbing spice") which is the soul of Sichuan dishes.
+In this class, we'll learn how to combine garlic, chilies, and the famous Sichuan peppercorn (also known as the "numbing spice") which is the soul of Sichuan dishes.
 In these recipes, you'll deconstruct the flavor principles of some popular Sichuan dishes.

 The menu includes: